-The intermediate villages were mainly Singpho, and a few Thaï, the latter easily recognisable from their religious posts in shape elliptical roofed like houses, such as we had already seen in Khamti.
-The scenery much resembled; that of Laos; dwellings appeared amid palms and plan-Between the tains. villages we traversed extensive woods and paddy-fields, where the startled buffaloes wheeled into line of battle as we passed.
+The intermediate villages were mainly Singpho, and a few Thaï, the latter easily recognisable from their religious posts in shape like elliptical roofed houses, such as we had already seen in Khamti.
+The scenery much resembled that of Laos; dwellings appeared amid palms and plantains.
+Between villages we traversed extensive woods paddy-fields, where the startled buffaloes wheeled into line of battle as we passed.
 We certainly formed a queer troop.
 At the head we rode on elephants, and behind us wound our porters, their grey tchaupas contrasting with the brighter garments of the Singphos in the sun.
 We might have been taken for a string of prisoners or a procession of penitents.
-Nam's behaviour at this time was that of a little child; he was continually stopping to smoke pipes with the villagers and getting lost.
-It was a wonder he was not left behind.
-At the large village of Ninglou we were received by the white-bearded chief, who, with his son, was clad in Chinese robes of gorgeous silk, with a gold dragon embroidered on the front.
-This venerable personage was are, elder brothers.
-Joseph's delight, too, at seeing a real shop again and comparing its prices with those of Tali, was amusing.
+Nam's behaviour at this time was that of a little child; he was